 Start IP Type in the base address for the IP pool of unassigned IP addresses.
 End IP Type in the last address of the contiguous IP address range to be used by the Modem for DHCP function.
-Lease Time This specifies the amount of time (in seconds) a client can lease an IP address, from the dynamically allocated IP pool.
+Lease Time This specifies the amount of time (in seconds) a client can leaddress, from the dynamically allocated IP pool.